merklejerk/rune-512/impls/py/README.md

 A `rune-512` encoded string consists of three parts:

-1.  **Magic Prefix (`ᛝ`):** A special character that identifies the string as `rune-512` encoded data.
+1.  **Magic Prefix (`⋐`):** A special character that identifies the string as `rune-512` encoded data.
 In practice, you can scan for this prefix to find the potential start of a `rune-512` encoded sequence in a larger text.
 The library exports this value as `MAGIC_PREFIX`.
 2.  **Header:** A 17-bit section containing a 16-bit CRC-16/XMODEM checksum of the original payload and a parity bit for padding disambiguation.
 3.  **Payload:** The binary data, packed into 9-bit chunks.

 Each 9-bit chunk is mapped to a character in the 512-character alphabet.
 This structure ensures that the data is both compact and verifiable.

+## Limitations

+`rune-512` is designed for encoding small to medium-sized binary payloads in text-based environments.
+It is not intended for all use cases.
+Please consider the following limitations:

+*   **Security:** The CRC-16 checksum only protects against accidental data corruption. **It does not provide cryptographic security.** Malicious actors can easily tamper with the data and forge a valid checksum.
+For applications requiring tamper-resistance, use a solution with cryptographic signatures or MACs (e.g., HMAC-SHA256).

+*   **Scalability:** The current implementations load the entire payload into memory.
+This makes them unsuitable for very large files, as it can lead to high memory usage and potential performance issues.
+In a server environment, processing excessively large inputs could pose a Denial of Service (DoS) risk.
+It is recommended to validate and limit input sizes before decoding.

 ## License